IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 -   In-house application distribution needing to provide authorization for applications used within the facility.

--   IT administrators prefering a common method to authorize use of in-house web applications and access to in-house resources.
+-   IT administrators preferring a common method to authorize use of in-house web applications and access to in-house resources.

 -   Providers and Specialists having authorization needs to deal with other organizations and with many resource services.